 SECHS in a Bottle

 The newest edition to our cider selection!
-We have sechs ingredients in this cider, (sechs is the German word for six, not sex.)—the same five Minnesota Apple blend as Minnesota Crisp with the Frontenac Gris grape!
+We have sechs ingredients in this cider, (sechs is the German word for six)—the same five Minnesota Apple blend as Minnesota Crisp with the Frontenac Gris grape!
 This cider is smooth and sweet.

 Price: $7.99 / 22oz Bomber